synthe102/telescope.k8s/README.md

 You can then search and select a resource type.
 This will list all the resources of the type you selected in all namespaces, and describe the one you're hovering.

+## 🚧 Roadmap 🚧

+- [ ] Add edition of resources from NeoVim
+- [ ] Allow to select a namespace
+- [ ] Allow to change the kubernetes context